 But whatever crops you grow, or whatever your farming style, “It’s all about getting your fertility right,” Bryan says.
 Balanced soils aid not just in yield and quality, but in weed and pest control, he’s observed.
 And all of those things make positive contributions to a farmer’s bottom line.

-Even in challenging years, like the summer of 2013, good biological soils still produce well.
+Even in challenging years, good biological soils still produce well.
 Bryan relates the story of one of his organic fields that had been in alfalfa for three years.
-He plowed down the foot tall alfalfa and planted on June 4 (a late date due to Minnesota’s very wet spring).
+He plowed down the foot-tall alfalfa and planted on June 4 (a late date due to Minnesota’s very wet spring).
 Despite the cool summer, that field yielded 190 bu/acre after dry down.

 “It’s all about getting your fertility right,” Bryan says.